sunnychourasiya/Telecom-Churn-Analysis/README.md

 ## Conclusion

-This analysis provide telecom organizations with a clear understanding of the behavioral, financial, and service factors driving customer attrition.
+This analysis provides telecom organizations with a clear understanding of the behavioral, financial, and service factors driving customer attrition.
 The insights and recommendations provided enable data-driven decision-making across marketing, customer experience, product, and strategy teams—ultimately improving retention, revenue, and customer lifetime value.

 ---